ccorcos/cordova-paste-bug/README.md

 Follow the instructions in the app:

-> Open up an app like Messages, type some content, copy it to your clipboard and try to paste it into the input below.

-You will notice that it doesn't work.
-When you inspect the clipboardData from the paste event, there is nothing to paste.
+> Select some text in the input below and copy it to the clipboard.
+Then paste.
+You should see "It worked!" in the input but on iOS 11.3, you won't.